Daily 20-Minute Product Tour at 1:00PM ET

 Use of sub-processors

-(a) The data importer has the data exporter’s general authorisation for the engagement of sub-processor(s) from an agreed list.
-The data importer shall specifically inform the data exporter in writing of any intended changes to that list through the addition or replacement of sub-processors at least ten (10) days in advance, thereby giving the data exporter sufficient time to be able to object to such changes prior to the engagement of the sub-processor(s).
+• The data importer has the data exporter’s general authorisation for the engagement of sub-processor(s) from an agreed list.
+The data importer shall specifically inform the data exporter in writing of any intended changes to that list through the addition or replacement of subprocessors at least 14 business days in advance, thereby giving the data exporter sufficient time to be able to object to such changes prior to the engagement of the sub-processor(s).
 The data importer shall provide the data exporter with the information necessary to enable the data exporter to exercise its right to object.

-(b) Where the data importer engages a sub-processor to carry out specific processing activities (on behalf of the data exporter), it shall do so by way of a written contract that provides for, in substance, the same data protection obligations as those binding the data importer under these Clauses, including in terms of third-party beneficiary rights for data subjects3.
-The Parties agree that, by complying with this Clause, the data importer fulfills its obligations to which the data importer is subject pursuant to these Clauses.
+• Where the data importer engages a sub-processor to carry out specific processing activities (on behalf of the data exporter), it shall do so by way of a written contract that provides for, in substance, the same data protection obligations as those binding the data importer under these Clauses, including in terms of third-party beneficiary rights for data subjects.[1]
+The Parties agree that, by complying with this Clause, the data importer fulfils its obligations under Clause 8.8.
+The data importer shall ensure that the sub-processor complies with the obligations to which the data importer is subject pursuant to these Clauses.

-(c) the data importer shall provide, at the data exporter’s request, a copy of such a sub-processor agreement and any subsequent amendments to the data exporter.
-To the extent necessary to project business secrets or other confidential information, including personal data, the data importer may redact the text of the agreement prior to sharing a copy.
+• The data importer shall provide, at the data exporter’s request, a copy of such a subprocessor agreement and any subsequent amendments to the data exporter.
+To the extent necessary to protect business secrets or other confidential information, including personal data, the data importer may redact the text of the agreement prior to sharing a copy.

-(d) the data importer shall remain fully responsible to the data exporter for the performance of the sub-processor’s obligations under its contract with the data importer.
-The data importer shall notify the data exporter of any failure by the sub-processor to fulfill its obligations under that contract.
+• The data importer shall remain fully responsible to the data exporter for the performance of the sub-processor’s obligations under its contract with the data importer.
+The data importer shall notify the data exporter of any failure by the subprocessor to fulfil its obligations under that contract.

-(e) the data importer shall agree [to] a third-party beneficiary clause with the sub-processor whereby – in the event the data importer has factually disappeared, ceased to exist in law or has become insolvent – the data exporter shall have the right to terminate the sub-processor contract and to instruct the sub-processor to erase or return the personal data.
+• The data importer shall agree a third-party beneficiary clause with the sub-processor whereby – in the event the data importer has factually disappeared, ceased to exist in law or has become insolvent – the data exporter shall have the right to terminate the sub-processor contract and to instruct the sub-processor to erase or return the personal data.

 Clause 10

-(a) the data importer shall promptly notify the data exporter of any request it has received from a data subject.
-It shall not respond to that request unless it has been authorised to do so by the data exporter.
+• The data importer shall promptly notify the data exporter of any request it has received from a data subject.
+It shall not respond to that request itself unless it has been authorised to do so by the data exporter.

-(b) the data importer shall assist the date exporter in fulfilling its obligations to respond to data subjects’ requests from the exercise of their rights under Regulation (EU) 2016/679.
+• The data importer shall assist the data exporter in fulfilling its obligations to respond to data subjects’ requests for the exercise of their rights under Regulation (EU) 2016/679.
 In this regard, the Parties shall set out in Annex II the appropriate technical and organisational measures, taking into account the nature of the processing, by which the assistance shall be provided, as well as the scope and the extent of the assistance required.

 Clause 11